 Be nice.
 Or else.

-UI/UX designer, France Joined almost 3 years ago
+UI/UX designer, France Joined about 3 years ago

 Be nice.
 Or else.